-Effective January 1, 2024, Fontana completed an equity capital raise of \$100.0 million, comprised of \$50.0 million from third-party investors and \$50.0 million from RenaissanceRe.
-In addition, RenaissanceRe sold an aggregate of \$50.0 million of its shares in Fontana to third-party investors.
-The net impact of these transactions was no net investment in Fontana by the Company.
-At December 31, 2023, \$100.0 million, representing the net amount received from investors other than the Company prior to December 31, 2023, is included in other liabilities on the Company's consolidated balance sheet, and also included in cash flows provided by financing activities on the Company's consolidated statements of cash flows for the year ended December 31, 2023.
-The Company's noncontrolling economic ownership in Fontana subsequent to these transactions was 26.5%, effective January 1, 2024.
+Effective in January and February 2025, Medici issued an aggregate of \$107.9 million of non-voting preference shares to investors, including \$50.1 million to the Company, and redeemed an aggregate of \$16.5 million of non-voting preference shares to investors, including \$Nil to the Company.
+In January 2025, Medici declared a dividend of \$15.2 million, all of which is payable to third-party investors.
+At December 31, 2024, \$39.0 million, representing the amount received from investors other than the Company prior to January 1, 2025, is included in other liabilities on the Company's consolidated balance sheet, and also included in cash flows provided by financing activities on the Company's consolidated statements of cash flows for the year ended December 31, 2024.
+The Company's noncontrolling economic ownership in Medici subsequent to these transactions was 17.7% effective February 1, 2025.